fastmcp-me/fast-pyairbyte/README.md

 #### Hosted Server
 - The server uses Server-Sent Events (SSE) for communication via the `/mcp` endpoint
-- The `@modelcontextprotocol/server-fetch` package handles the HTTP-to-MCP protocol translation
+- Direct URL connection to the MCP server
 - No MCP configuration needed - you provide your OpenAI API key when calling the tool

 #### Local Server